felixbeaudry/XYdiversity/README.md

-# Population genetics of X and Y chromosomes in _Rumex hastatulus_
+# Population genetics of X and Y chromosomes

-This repository stores some code, small data files, and links to the sequence data used in our project investigating X and Y chromosome diversity in  _Rumex hastatulus_.
+Some code used for population genetic analyses of X and Y chromosomes in _Rumex hastatulus_